medplum/medplum/packages/docs/docs/auth/access-control.md

 }
 ```

+Attempting to modify a read-only resource will result in an HTTP result of [`403: Forbidden`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403).

 ### Hidden fields

 The following access policy grants read-only access to the "Patient" resource type, but hides "name" and "address":